Pylons/pyramid/docs/designdefense.rst

   :term:`interface`.

 - Singularity.
-There's only one "place" where "application configuration" lives in a :mod:`repoze.bfg` application: in a component registry.
+There's only one "place" where "application configuration" lives in a :mod:`pyramid` application: in a component registry.
 The component registry answers questions made to it by the framework at runtime based on the configuration of *an application*.
-Note: "an application" is not the same as "a process", multiple independently configured copies of the same :mod:`repoze.bfg` application are capable of running in the same process space.
+Note: "an application" is not the same as "a process", multiple independently configured copies of the same :mod:`pyramid` application are capable of running in the same process space.

 - Composability.
 A ZCA component registry can be populated